NicolasAndresTomas/sit323-737-2024-t1-prac9p/README.md

 ## Week 8: Setting Up MongoDB with Persistent Storage

-1. Created a PV to allocate storage:
+1. Created a PV and PVC:
-   - Persistent Volumes (PV) and Persistent Volume Claims (PVC) were created to allocate and bind the storage.
+   - Created Persistent Volumes (PV) and Persistent Volume Claims (PVC) to allocate and bind storage

 2. Created a ConfigMap and a Secret:
-   - ConfigMap was used to store non-sensitive configuration data.
+   - Used a ConfigMap to store configuration data
-   - Secret was used to store sensitive information like database credentials securely.
+   - Used a Secret to securely store database credentials

 3. Deployed MongoDB as a StatefulSet:
-   - Ensured each pod had a unique identity and persistent storage.
+   - Ensured each pod had persistent storage

 ## Week 9: Configuring MongoDB Replica Set

-1. Initialized a MongoDB replica set:
+1. Initialized a MongoDB replica:
-   - Configured one primary pod and two secondary pods to ensure data replication and high availability.
+   - Configured one primary pod and two secondary pods to ensure data replication

 2. Verified the setup by testing data replication:
-   - Inserted data into the primary pod and ensured it replicated to the secondary pods.
+   - Inserted data into the primary pod and checked if it replicated to the secondary pods.